VII. Questions and Answers on the Name of God

-Question 1: It’s written right there in the Bible: “Jesus Christ the same yesterday, and today, and forever” (Hebrews 13:8).
-So the name of the Lord doesn’t change!
-But you say that the name of Jesus will change in the last days.
-How do you explain it?
+Question 1: It is clearly written in the Bible: “Jesus Christ the same yesterday, and to day, and for ever” (Heb 13:8).
+So the name of the Lord does not change, but you say that the name of the Lord Jesus will change in the last days.
+How can you explain that?

-Answer: Brothers and sisters, the Bible says, “Jesus Christ the same yesterday, and today, and forever” (Hebrews 13:8).
-This means that God’s disposition and God’s substance are immutable.
-It doesn’t mean that God’s name will never change.
-Look with us at the words of Almighty God.
+Answer: Brothers and sisters, the Bible says, “Jesus Christ the same yesterday, and to day, and for ever” (Heb 13:8).
+This refers to the fact that God’s disposition and His essence are eternal and unchanging.
+It does not mean that His name will not change.
+Let’s take a look at the words of Almighty God.

-God will always be God, and will never become Satan; Satan will always be Satan, and will never become God.
+God is always God, and will never become Satan; Satan is always Satan, and will never become God.
 God’s wisdom, God’s wondrousness, God’s righteousness, and God’s majesty shall never change.
-His substance and what He has and is shall never change.
-His work, however, is always progressing forward, always going deeper, for God is always new and never old.
-In every age God assumes a new name, in every age He does new work, and in every age He allows the creatures to see His new will and His new disposition” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).
+His essence and what He has and is shall never change.
+As for His work, however, it is always progressing in a forward direction, always going deeper, for He is always new and never old.
+In every age God assumes a new name, in every age He does new work, and in every age He allows His creatures to see His new will and new disposition” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).

 from the movie script of God’s Name Has Changed?!